London Area Group

 Led by Richard Meager, CgMs Consulting/Spa Green Estate TMO Chair

-Do join us for a walk through the Socialist architecture of Islington, led by IfA London Area Group Committee member, and local resident, Richard Meager, on Wednesday 5th June.
+The group had a walk through the Socialist architecture of Islington, led by IfA London Area Group Committee member, and local resident, Richard Meager.

 Lubetkin and his firm Tecton designed Finsbury Health Centre before the 2nd World War; and after the war public housing at Spa Green and Bevin Court - described in Pevsner as ‘of marked originality’ and `with many novelties both structural …. and social’.

 Saturday 23 February 2013, 10am-4.45pm

 The Gallery, Alan Baxter & Assocs.
 75, Cowcross Street, London EC1M 6EL

 London has been the focus of both Government and private enterprise spending on Infrastructure for a number of years, and this looks set to continue.
 In this Conference we explorde how the Historic Environment has fared in these works, to what extent has it been seen as an `asset’, or possibly a hindrance, and how has its protection been managed, particularly in sometimes complex project management structures?
 What have we learnt, and what can inform projects in the future?
 Talks covered completed projects, ones in build at the moment, and ones being planned.
 We looked at historic infrastructure, as well as the continuing management of heritage assets.

 Lighthearted debate on the topic of “What is the value of ethics in a commercial world?” to cover all aspects of the historic environment that we are involved in.

 Monday 1st October, 6.00pm - Museum of London